Which sections would you like to include in your PDF download?

 Michael is Leader of the European Circuit of the Bar of England and Wales.

 Michael has been involved in a wide variety of matters in procurement, competition and state aid, as well as a large number of commercial disputes arising out of major public sector projects.

 Procurement matters in which his involvement is in the public domain include recent disputes concerning infrastructure projects such as HS2, the latest national lottery licence competition, as well as a large number of the claims brought against the government regarding procurement during the Covid-19 pandemic.
 He continues to be involved in numerous major disputes in the courts of the Republic of Ireland and Northern Ireland, including disputes involving construction in Ireland, and a framework agreement for highway maintenance in Northern Ireland.

 Michael’s competition practice continues to be diverse.
 He is involved in various follow on damages matters, has appeared in recent state aid matters, and has recently appeared in a major essential facilities dispute.
 He is now involved in bringing a number of new collective proceedings in the CAT.

 Recent reported judgments in matters in which he has appeared include:

 Michael advises not only parties in the UK, Ireland and other Member States.
 He is actively involved with purchasers at all levels of government, utilities and a broad range of private and third sector clients.
-He has advised on many procurements involving EU institutions.
-Beyond the EU he has also been involved in in advising on recent procurement issues in Hong Kong and Singapore as well as matters involving international organisations.
+He has advised on many procurements involving European institutions.
+Beyond Europe he has also been involved in in advising on recent procurement issues in Hong Kong and Singapore as well as matters involving international organisations.